transferwise/pipelinewise/docs/connectors/targets/snowflake.rst

 .. warning::

-  You need to create two objects in a Snowflake schema before start replicating data to Snowflake:
+  You need to create two objects in a Snowflake schema before start reproducing data to Snowflake:
    * **Named External Stage**: to upload the CSV files to S3 and to MERGE data into snowflake tables.
    * **Named File Format**: to run MERGE/COPY commands and to parse the CSV files correctly